faisalmemon/ios-crash-dump-analysis-book/examples/icdab_wrap_ios/NilOptionalUnwrap.md

 The Swift Programming Language is a significant step forward towards writing safe-by-default code.

-A central concept within Swift is explicitly handling optionality.
+A central concept within Swift is explicitly handling optionality\index{Swift!optional}.
 In type declarations, a trailing `?` indicates the value could absent as represented by `nil`.
 These types need explicit unwrapping to access the value they store.

 When a value is not available at object initialization time, but later in the lifecycle of the object, then a trailing `!` is used for types that hold the value.
-This means the value can be treated in code without the need for explicit unwrapping.
+This means the value can be treated in code without the need for explicit unwrapping\index{Swift!explicit unwrapping}.
 It is called an implicitly unwrapped optional.
 Note, from Swift 4.2, at the implementation level, it is an optional, with an annotation that indicates it can be used without explicit unwrapping.

 We use the `icdab_wrap` example program to demonstrate crashes that can arise through the faulty use of optionals. @icdabgithub